Ochronosis, or alkaptonuria, is a rare multisystem autosomal recessive metabolic disorder.

-The term ochronosis usually refers to the bluish black discoloration of certain tissues, such as the ear cartilage and the ocular tissue, seen with alkaptonuria.
+The term ochronosis usually refers to the bluish-black discolouration of certain tissues, such as the ear cartilage and the ocular tissue, seen with alkaptonuria.
 Some authorities, however, refer to musculoskeletal manifestations of alkaptonuria as ochronosis 3.

 The estimated incidence is around 1:250,000-1,000,000 3,5.